-1. Development of advanced micro-spectroscopy technique, and report of a series of kagome magnets and superconductors as well as their quantum level tunability, which invites a new frontier in quantum materials as topological kagome materials.
+1. Development of advanced micro-spectroscopy technique and report of a series of kagome magnets and superconductors as well as their quantum level tunability embracing both topology and correlation since 2018, which invites a new frontier in quantum materials as topological kagome materials.

 Yin is building a Laboratory for Quantum Emergence in the physics department of Sustech, with key research directions not limited to: